LSSTDESC/tom_desc/README.md

 The rest of this is only interesting if you want to develop it or deploy a private version for hacking.

+## Deployment with Docker

+If you want to test the TOM out, you can deploy it on your local machine.
+If you're lucky, all you need to do is:

+* Run `docker-compose up`.
+This will use the `docker-compose.yml` file to either build or pull two images (the web server and the postgres server), and run two containers.
+It will also create a docker volume named "tomdbdata" where postgres will store its contents, so that you can persist the database from one run of the container to the next.

+* The first time you run it for a given postgres volume, once the containers are up you need to run a shell on the server container with `docker exec -it tom_desc_tom_1 /bin/bash` (substituting the name your container got for "tom_desc_tom_1"), and then run the commands:

+** `python manage.py migrate`
+** `python manage.py createsuperuser` (and answer the prompts)

+This will set up the database schema, and create root user.
+At this point, you should be able to connect to your running TOM at `localhost:8080`.

+If you ever run a server that exposes its interface to the outside web, you probably want to edit your local version of the file `secrets/django_secret_key`.
+Don't commit anything sensitive to git, and especially don't upload it to github!

+### Populating the database

+TBD

+### Development and database migrations

+Note that the web software itself doesn't live in the docker image, but is volume mounted from the "tom_desc" subdirectory.
+For development, you can just edit the software directly there.
+To get the server to pull in your changes, you need to run a shell on the server's container and run `kill -HUP `.
+That restarts the gunicorn webserver, which forces it to reread all of the python code that define the web ap.

+If you change any database schema, you have to get a shell on the server's container and:
+* `python manage.py makemigrations`
+* Check to make sure the migrations created look right, and do any manual intervention that's needed.
+(Ideally, manual intervention will be unnecessary, or at worst small!)
+* `python manage.py migrate`
+* Deal with the situation if the migration didn't apply cleanly.
+* `kill -HUP ` to get the running webserver synced with the current code.

+BE CAREFUL ABOUT DATABASE MIGRATIONS.
+For throw-away development environments, it's fine.
+But, the nature of database migrations is such that forks in database schema history are potentially a lot more painful to deal with than forks in source code (where git and text merge can usually handle it without _too_ much pain).
+If you're going to make migrations that you want to have pulled into the main branch, coordinate with the other people working on the DESC Tom.
+(As of this writing, that's me, Rob Knop.)

 ## Deployment at NERSC